zekekim/zekekim.github.io/_posts/2021-10-09-rohansback.markdown

 ---
-layout: single
-title:  "Rohan's back"
+title: rohan's back
 categories: diary
+tags: thinking friends happiness
 ---

 Today I worked from 11-5.
 I've been having this really strong pain in my ear for the past few days so I didn't really get enough sleep and came into work late lol.
 I looked at my check today, and realized it read 410.